 Working at a breakneck pace compared to early construction, the stonework for the other two floors went up in three months and it took a full year to complete the interior, Camp noted.
 The building was completed in time for the territory’s Legislature to meet in late 1855 in what was just the south wing of the building originally planned.

-“The early settlers worked long hard hours to build it,” said Fred Hayes, director of the Utah State Parks and Recreation Division.
+“The early settlers worked long hard hours to build it,” said the late Fred Hayes, who served as director of the Utah State Parks and Recreation Division.
 Hayes spent the early part of his career at the Statehouse.

 “They were pretty proud of their efforts, and many even carved initials and symbols in the stonework,” he said.
 “It kind of became a symbol of their struggle to make something out of nothing, which in reality is the story of the early settlers of the Utah Territory.”